New coffee grinder? How do you get started?

 4. Throw away coffee

 Now you have 50 grams of coarsely ground coffee.
-This is the first coffee your grinder has ever seen.
-It might still have a bit of a factory flavor.
+This is the first coffee your grinder has ever seen; it might still have a bit of a factory flavor.

 Discard the ground coffee.

-5. Adjust the grinding setting for brewing
+5. Set the grinding setting correctly

 Now your grinder is set to a coarse grind setting, you may not want that.